 There are two required evaluation pieces for the ELIA workshop:

-1. Attendee Evaluation, given on-site after workshop
+1. Attendee Evaluation for the ICfL, given on-site after workshop

 2. Summary Report, submitted by Host Library